petehouston/flutter-emoji/README.md

 # flutter_emoji

+👉 A light-weight Emoji 📦 for Flutter with all up-to-date emojis 😄.
+Made from 💯% ☕ with ❤️!

-Emoji for Flutter app inspired from the [node-emoji](https://github.com/omnidan/node-emoji) package.
+Inspired from the [node-emoji](https://github.com/omnidan/node-emoji) package.

 ## Installation